 Senator the Hon Mitch Fifield

-In accordance with a resolution of the Museum’s Council, passed on 17 August 2017, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the 2016–17 financial year.
-The Council acknowledges the National Museum’s achievements over 2016–17 and its continued progress against the Strategic Plan 2014–18.
+In accordance with a resolution of the Museum’s Council, passed on 9 September 2016, the members of Council accept this report as being a fair and accurate representation of the organisation’s performance during the 2015–16 financial year.

 Mr David Jones